Beatgodes/klibc_framac_wp/README.md

 So that Frama-C can find the klibc header files

-For mor information on verified functions, check the header files
+For more information on verified functions, check the header files